SMUR and 112

 OTHER FUNCTIONS COVERED BY THE EMERGENCY SERVICES

+The service performs over 2,000 interventions annually.
+It only responds to the 112 number and therefore covers a large area of Brussels, a part of Flemish Brabant and of Walloon Brabant.
 The emergency ward of the Europe Hospitals is fully integrated in the federal Emergency Medical Services for civilians (112).
 A team is immediately available for interventions outside of the hospital with an emergency response vehicle.

 The SMUR/MUG medical team consists of an emergency physician and a specialised nurse, both specifically trained, and a paramedic with an Emergency Medical Services certificate.